Abhii-07/React-ecommerce-app/README.md

 *Server:* Node, json

 ## Credits
-This project was created by Abhijeet Hiwale.
+This project was created by Abhijeet Hiwale